westonwalker/design-do/README.md

 # design-do

-A simple static HTMl app with some design tips.
+A simple static HTML app with some design tips.

 Uses:
 - Tailwind CSS